 - Robins Air Force Base in Houston County

 Those who have been exposed to AFFF foam directly or the drinking water in these areas are at high risk of PFOS and PFOA cancer-linked side effects.
 The surrounding areas of these Air force Bases may also be at risk since AFFF is absorbed into the surrounding environment and washed into drains after usage which eventually leads into larger bodies of drinking water.

 File an AFFF Lawsuit with Douglas & London

-Those in Georgia near the areas listed above who have either been diagnosed with Pancreatic Cancer, Prostate Cancer, Testicular Cancer, Breast Cancer, or Kidney Cancer may be eligible for compensation.
+Those in Georgia near the areas listed above who have either been diagnosed with Liver Cancer, Pancreatic Cancer, Prostate Cancer, Testicular Cancer, Breast Cancer, or Kidney Cancer may be eligible for compensation.
 The consultation is free and you don’t pay unless we win.
 Chat with us on our website or fill out the form on this page and a member of our team will contact you immediately.
-You can also reach us at (800) 963-4444.
+You can also reach us at (212) 566-7500.